RsyncProject/rsync/INSTALL.md

 The [xxHash library][1] provides extremely fast checksum functions that can make the "rsync algorithm" run much more quickly, especially when matching blocks in large files.
 Installing this development library adds xxhash checksums as the default checksum algorithm.
+You'll need at least v0.8.0 if you want rsync to include the full range of its checksum algorithms.

 [1]: https://cyan4973.github.io/xxHash/